dawoodkhan82/gradio-assessment/README.md

 2. Time on your own to complete the assessment.
 (You can always ask us clarifying questions during this process)
 3. A final call to explain your submission and approach.

 The purpose of this assessment is to create a custom dropdown menu.
+The dropdown component is an important input component within the Gradio library.
+It allows developers to enable users to select from a list of options within their demos.
 This repository currently implements a standard dropdown menu using the html `select` element:

 ![dropdown_standard](https://user-images.githubusercontent.com/12725292/215598524-f4a628a4-13ca-4d9a-a2c3-9c0c0fc5b938.gif)

-Use the current dropdown component implementation as a starting point and build a completely custom dropdown within this repo.
-Below is an example of a custom dropdown with extra functionality, don't feel the need to mimic this exact dropdown:
+As shown above, the current dropdown is limited in its capabilities and very simplistic design.
+Your job will be to replace this dropdown with your own custom implementation and add more features, requested by our developers.
+Use the current dropdown component implementation as a starting point and build a completely custom dropdown within a fork of this repository.
+Below is an example of a custom dropdown with extra functionality, don't feel the need to mimic this exact dropdown, we want to see your own unique approach:

 ![210434026-737809ed-5e6c-4b10-97ff-e489bbfe72e4_AdobeExpress_AdobeExpress](https://user-images.githubusercontent.com/12725292/215605827-a20fda39-0dec-4bb8-8928-8118695489bc.gif)